What Is Enthalpy?

 Enthalpy of reaction – It is defined as the difference between the total enthalpy of the reactants and the total enthalpy of the products in a reaction.
 It is denoted as ΔHreaction

 Enthalpy of formation – Enthalpy of formation is the amount of energy required to produce a compound from its composition of elements.
 It is denoted as ΔHf

 Enthalpy of combustion – It is the change in enthalpy accomplished when one mole of an element is heated in the presence of excess oxygen under standard conditions.
 It is denoted as ΔHc.

-Enthalpy of solution – It is defined as the total amount of heat released or absorbed when two substances are put in a solution.
+Enthalpy of the solution – It is defined as the total amount of heat released or absorbed when two substances are put in a solution.
 It can be either negative or positive.
-If is positive it will result in an endothermic reaction.
-If it is negative it will result in an exothermic reaction.
+For endothermic reactions, enthalpy of solution is positive and for exothermic reactions, it is negative.
 It is denoted as ΔHsolution.